sachinsfo/video_to_mp3/README.md

     - https://superuser.com/a/1413818

 # Error - Command '/usr/bin/clang' failed with exit code 1
-# This error occurred when I ran `pip3 install flask_mysqldb`
+- This error occurred when I ran `pip3 install flask_mysqldb`
 - Solution:
     - https://stackoverflow.com/a/72391553
     - `pip3 install --upgrade pip`
     - `python3 -m pip install --upgrade setuptools`
     - And then run `pip3 install flask_mysqldb`

-# Error:
+# Error - legacy-install-failure
-# This error originates from a subprocess, and is likely not a problem with pip.
+- This error originates from a subprocess, and is likely not a problem with pip.
-# error: legacy-install-failure
 - Solution: Install xcode, and it works `xcode-select --install`